Processes

 The shell

-In this way it is possible to use both Nextflow and Bash variables in the same piece of code without having to escape the latter and making process scripts more readable and easy to maintain.
+This way, it is possible to use both Nextflow and Bash variables in the same script without having to escape the latter, which makes process scripts easier to read and maintain.
 For example:

 process myTask {